aminscipy/smcc/README.md

 This is demo app I created, so that I can start applying for flutter jobs.
 Thank you for taking time to evaluate my profile.
+Please note, that I don't have any experience with Google cloud or Flask, I just figured it out using chatGPT (part of flutter code also, like multipart requests).

 **Stack**
 ------------------------------------------------------------------------------------------------------------